wjh18/pyspeedinsights/README.md

 ## Sitemap Support

-Currently only valid XML sitemaps are supported for reports that use sitemap format.
+Currently, only URLs to valid XML sitemaps are supported for reports that utilize sitemap format.

 Your web server or sitemap plugin must also allow robots to crawl your sitemap.
 If you see any permission errors that would be the first thing to check.

 In the future, support for sitemap indices, multiple sitemaps and more advanced sitemap parsing will hopefully be added.

-Sitemap URLs should be passed in as positional arguments for `url` when running `psi` from the command line.
+Your sitemap URL should be passed in as the positional argument for `url` when running `psi` from the command line.

 ## Command Line Arguments